lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 direct, qualitative comparison of individual replicate PCA plots, assuring that each displays acceptable sub-cellular resolution.
 Note that in the code chunk below, we mirror the x-axis to represent the two figures with the same orientation.
+The interactive “compare” application part of the package is also useful for examining replicate experiments (see the next section interactive visualisation for details).

 `   `\
 `     `\